-The 8 Best Apps For Getting Your Kid To Learn Their ABCs
+The Best Spelling & Reading Apps For Getting Your Kid To Learn Their ABCs

 Singing a song to learn the alphabet is so turn of the century.
-If you want your preschooler to become immersed in their LMNOs, introduce them to a few of these spelling apps.
-These games are about more than just restating that B is for buh, buh, ball.
+If you want your preschooler to become immersed in their LMNOs, introduce them to a few of these spelling apps for smartphones and tablets.
+These spelling and reading games are about more than just restating that B is for buh, buh, ball.
 They will guide your kid through handwriting skills by tracing letters, put those letters into context (sometimes via weird animations), and turn those words into pictures they can recognize.
-Here are the 8 apps that will have your 3-year-old saying, “Now I know my ABCs.”
+Here are the best reading apps that will have your 3-year-old saying, “Now I know my ABCs.”

 Imagine taking those Hooked On Phonics books you grew up on and throwing them into a roaring fire.
 Don’t cry, this is a better, more interactive way.
 Parents get to control the difficulty (there’s a cursive option — like anyone will ever use that again) and visual and audio prompts help kids do everything from tracing to sounding out words.
 Sorry phonics, looks like you were useful after all.